z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_02_HelloWorld.md

 This is the second document in the series which describes how to get started writing ZX Spectrum programs using Z88DK.
 As before, it concerns itself only with the newer, more standards compilant zsdcc C compiler.
-Neither the original sccz80 compiler nor the "classic" library is discussed.
+Neither the original sccz80 compiler nor the classic library is discussed.

 ## Assumptions